jmarmstrong1207/Calibre-Web-Auto/README.md

 ![Cover Enforcement CWA](README_images/cwa-enforcer-diagram.png "CWA 1.2.0 Cover Enforcement Diagram")

 - **Automatic Enforcement of Changes made to Covers & Metadata through the Calibre-Web UI!** 👀📔
-  - In stock Calibre-Web, any changes made to a book's **Cover and/or Metadata** are only applied to how the book appears in the Calibre-Web UI, changing nothing in the ebook's files like you would expect
+  - In stock Calibre-Web, any changes made to a book's **Cover and/or Metadata** are only applied to how the book appears in the Calibre-Web UI, changing nothing in the ebook's files on some e-reader devices.
-  - This results in a frustrating situation for many CW users who utilise CW's Send-To-Kindle function, and are disappointed to find that the High-Quality Covers they picked out and carefully chosen Metadata they sourced are completely absent on all their other devices!
-UGH!
-  - CWA's **Automatic Cover & Metadata Enforcement Feature** makes it so that **WHATEVER** you changes you make to **YOUR** books, **_are made to the books themselves_**, as well as in the Web UI, **making what you see, what you get.**
+  - CWA's **Automatic Cover & Metadata Enforcement Feature** makes it so that **WHATEVER** changes you make to **YOUR** books, **_are made to the books themselves_**, as well as in the Web UI, **making what you see, what you get.**
 - **One Step Full Library Conversion** 🔂 - Any format -> `.epub`

   - Calibre-Web Automated has always been designed with `.epub` libraries in mind due to many factors, chief among which being the fact they are **Compatible with the Widest Range of Devices**, **Ubiquitous** as well as being **Easy to Manage and Work with**